NCEAS/metacat/helm/admin/MetacatQuickRef.md

 > Metacat's DB upgrade only writes OLD datasets -- ones not starting `autogen` -- from DB to disk.
 These should all be finished after the first upgrade - so provided subsequent `/var/metacat/` rsyncs are only additive (don't `--delete` destination files not on source), then subsequent DB upgrades after incremental rsyncs will be very fast.
 [This tip](./Installation-Upgrade-Tips.md#see-how-many-old-datasets-exist-in-db-before-the-upgrade) shows how to check the number of "old" datasets exist in DB, before the upgrade

 - [ ] set `storage.hashstore.disableConversion: true`, so the hashstore converter won't run yet
+- [ ] **If using chart version 3.0.0 or above**, ensure your CNPG Secret is already in place, and see ["Importing Data" in the DataONE CNPG README](https://github.com/DataONEorg/dataone-cnpg/blob/main/README.md#importing-data).
 - [ ] `helm install`, debug any startup and configuration issues, and allow database upgrade to finish.

   > See [this tip](./Installation-Upgrade-Tips.md#monitor-database-upgrade-completion), for how to detect when database conversion finishes